sobolevn/git-secret/man/man1/git-secret-hide.1.md

-git-secret-hide - encrypts all added files with the inner keyring.
+git-secret-hide - encrypts all added files with repo keyring.
 ==================================================================

 ## SYNOPSIS